 • Helps prevent Age Related Macular Degeneration

-The bottom line is: carrots and spinach are both healthy for your eyes, but spinach (and leafy green vegetables) are overall in shorter supply for people in the developed world.
+The bottom line is: carrots and spinach are both healthy for eye care, but spinach (and leafy green vegetables) are overall in shorter supply for people in the developed world.